-On this day in 1777, a Quaker woman overhears British soldiers plotting an attack on George Washington’s army.
+At about this time in 1777, a Quaker woman overhears British soldiers plotting an attack on George Washington’s army.
 She decides to act!

 Lydia Darragh was then living in British-occupied Philadelphia.
 She’d stayed in the city, despite the fact that many other Americans had evacuated.
 The Quakers were pacifists, so they were assumed neutral and not viewed with suspicion.
 British General William Howe took up residence across the street from Darragh’s home.
 He occasionally demanded the use of Darragh’s parlor for officer meetings.